Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Assignments/Assignment-2-desktop-app.md

 // Define any IPC or other custom functionality below here
 // Remember the four objects to use when
-//communicating between processes(in this case, your react and electron process) /*
+//communicating between processes(in this case, your react -renderer process- and electron process - main process) /*
   - ipcRenderer.send(send messages/data from react process to electron app process)
   - ipcMain.on(receive messages/data from react process)